 - Quality management.
 To establish quality control checklists and procedures, monitor the quality of raw materials and end products to ensure food safety and quality, and maintain compliance with relevant governmental regulations.

 - Cost management.
 To accurately value inventory based on a preferred costing method, track the spending on raw materials, consumables, etc.

-Make the first step in your future food manufacturing software
+Make the first step in your future food software